cislow970/sexigraf-vcsa/README.md

 7. Exit from influx command line and restart service: ``systemctl restart influxdb.service``

-8. Copy all files from project folder */etc/telegraf/telegraf.d/* in the same path on SexiGraf appliance (verify that permissions of uploaded files are 644 with ownership root:root)
+8. Copy all files from project folder */etc/telegraf/telegraf.d/* in the same path on SexiGraf appliance (verify that permissions of uploaded files are 644 with ownership root:root).

-9. Copy directory *templates* from project folder */etc/telegraf/* in the same path on SexiGraf appliance
+9. Copy directory *templates* from project folder */etc/telegraf/* in the same path on SexiGraf appliance.

-10. Copy file from project folder */etc/grafana/provisioning/dashboards/* in the same path on SexiGraf appliance (make the ownership and permissions of the uploaded file consistent with those already present)
+10. Copy file from project folder */etc/grafana/provisioning/dashboards/* in the same path on SexiGraf appliance (make the ownership and permissions of the uploaded file consistent with those already present).

-11. Copy file from project folder */mnt/wfs/inventory/* in the same path on SexiGraf appliance (verify that permissions of uploaded file are 644 with ownership www-data:www-data)
+11. Copy file from project folder */mnt/wfs/inventory/* in the same path on SexiGraf appliance (verify that permissions of uploaded file are 644 with ownership www-data:www-data).

-12. Copy directory *vcsa_monitor* from project folder */usr/lib/python3.8/* in the same path on SexiGraf appliance
+12. Copy directory *vcsa_monitor* from project folder */usr/lib/python3.8/* in the same path on SexiGraf appliance.

-13. Copy all files from project folder */usr/local/bin/* in the same path on SexiGraf appliance (verify that permissions of uploaded files are 755 with ownership root:root)
+13. Copy all files from project folder */usr/local/bin/* in the same path on SexiGraf appliance (verify that permissions of uploaded files are 755 with ownership root:root).

-14. Copy directory *VMware_VCSA* from project folder */var/lib/grafana/dashboards/* in the same path on SexiGraf appliance
+14. Copy directory *VMware_VCSA* from project folder */var/lib/grafana/dashboards/* in the same path on SexiGraf appliance.

-15. Copy directory *grafana-clock-panel* from project folder */var/lib/grafana/plugins/* in the same path on SexiGraf appliance
+15. Copy directory *grafana-clock-panel* from project folder */var/lib/grafana/plugins/* in the same path on SexiGraf appliance.

-16. Copy all content from project folder */var/www/admin/* in the same path on SexiGraf appliance (verify that permissions of uploaded files are 644 with ownership www-data:www-data)
+16. Copy all content from project folder */var/www/admin/* in the same path on SexiGraf appliance (verify that permissions of uploaded files are 644 with ownership www-data:www-data).

-17. Copy all files from project folder */var/www/scripts/* in the same path on SexiGraf appliance (verify that permissions of uploaded files are 644 with ownership www-data:www-data)
+17. Copy all files from project folder */var/www/scripts/* in the same path on SexiGraf appliance (verify that permissions of uploaded files are 644 with ownership www-data:www-data).

 18. Create ssh key for user telegraf on SexiGraf appliance:
 	* Edit file */etc/passwd* and change shell from **/bin/false** to **/bin/bash**